-When studying the claim that apple cider vinegar prevents heart disease, or promotes weight loss, there is little to no evidence supporting these claims.
+When studying the claim that apple cider vinegar prevents heart disease or promotes weight loss, there is little to no evidence supporting these claims.
 One study conducted in mice showed lowered cholesterol levels and organ protection, but this is not practical for people.
-The study was done under tightly controlled lab conditions with strictly controlled diets, and follow-up studies were never conducted in humans.
+The research was done under tightly controlled lab conditions with strictly controlled diets.
+Follow-up studies were never conducted in humans.

 What about those who ate nothing and drank only apple cider vinegar solutions for a few days, then touted how much weight they’d lost?
 Again, there are hardly any calories in apple cider vinegar.
-In fact, you would see the same effect and amount of weight loss if all you drank was water.
+You would see the same effect and amount of weight loss if all you drank was water.

 The tooth whitener claim is just plain silly.
 Apple cider vinegar is an acid.
 Swirling and holding it in your mouth is only going to erode the enamel on your teeth.

 Now for the positives.
 Apple cider vinegar is an excellent option for adding flavor to food.
 Mixing it with olive oil, salt, pepper makes for a tasty and healthy dressing you can enjoy over salads.
 When added to sauces and spreads, apple cider vinegar provides a tart and fruity flavor.
 Another option is mixing it with slow-baked beans for an added kick of flavor.